Mopinion-com/mopinion-sdk-android/README.md

     - [Java Example:](#java-example)
   - [Flutter Integration](#flutter-integration)

-## <a name="release_notes">Release notes for version 1.0.26</a>
+## <a name="release_notes">Release notes for version 1.0.27</a>

-### What's changed:
+### What's changed

-- The labels UX has been improved in the components that can show labels.
-- Question titles can now be as long as the user wants.
+#### UX:
-- StarRatingComponent has been aligned with the Interface Preview.
+- Header form has been aligned with Preview.
+End aligning the close icon and setting the respective font type.
+- Progress Bar and Progress Dots and its color now matches with the theme selected.
+- Progress Bar and Progress Dots are not shown if it is a single page form and they are activated.
+- Branding is now present at the Thanks Page.
-- Auto-Post feature has been improved and bugs reported have been fixed.
+- Dark mode issues have been fixed.

-- ThumbsComponent has been aligned with the Interface Preview.
-- Bugs fixed on the ScreenshotComponent.
+#### Issues:
+- Jetpack Compose compatibility improved  and documentation is now included in readme.
+- Versions Catalog is now included in readme.
+- Issue where was not possible to allow Gallery permissions to upload a screenshot using the ScreenshotComponent, presented in >= Tiramisu.
+- Fixed issue where close button in Webforms was not working properly.

 ## <a name="install">Installation</a>